 But that's not what happened at all.

 I said "Yes sir, I can."
-And then he got a pen, leaned his head down, (he was shorter than me and I can actually still see his freckles on his little bald head) and he wrote "To Danny, Remember you promised never to see Star Wars again.
-Love, Alec Guinness."
+And then he got a pen, leaned his head down, (he was shorter than me and I can actually still see his freckles on his little bald head) and he wrote "To Danny, Good wishes always.
+Alec Guinness.
+And you have promised me not to see Star Wars again!” (original emphasis).

 I thanked him profusely for the autograph.
 He said it was wonderful to meet me and my mother.
 He obviously remembered my mother because 20 years later when he wrote the memoir he included a reference to my "elegant mother."
 (And he was right about her too, she is elegant.)
 So we both must've made an impression on him that night.